SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 }
 ```

-As you can see there's a queueTrigger called "QueueItem".
+As you can see there's a queueTrigger binding called "QueueItem".

-It also has a queueName, which is the name of the queue and a connection name.
+It also has a queueName which is the name of the queue, and a connection.

-The binding will use the StorageQueueConnection "object" specified in my function app settings to retrieve the connectionstring/settings, as we specified in the bicep above.
+The binding will use the StorageQueueConnection "object" specified in my function app settings to retrieve the connection, as we specified in the bicep template.

 The "object" can contain several settings, which you can read more about here [Common properties for identity based connections](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#common-properties-for-identity-based-connections) & [Connecting to host storage with an identity (Preview)](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#connecting-to-host-storage-with-an-identity-preview).

-As you can see, I have no App Setting called "StorageQueueConnection", however I do have the following configuration:
+As you can see, I have no App Setting called "StorageQueueConnection", however I do have the following app settings:
 ```
     StorageQueueConnection__credential: 'managedidentity'
     StorageQueueConnection__queueServiceUri: storageAccount.properties.primaryEndpoints.queue
 ```
+Together these app settings form the connection object.
 When the runtime is running a sync cycle, it will try and parse my settings that is prefixed with "StorageQueueConnection" and followed by two underscores.
 In my case, it will try to connect to my Azure Storage Account Queue endpoint using the Function app managed identity.